Emergency Preparedness

 Prevention is BEST:

-• Check SMOKE ALARMS regularly (use broom handle to press button), replace batteries and don’t remove or move these without your landlord’s consent.
+• Check smoke alarms regularly (use a broom handle to press the button), replace batteries and don’t remove or move the fire alarms without your landlord’s consent.

-• Use ELECTRIC heaters rather than LPG gas and remember the HEATER METRE rule!
+• Use electric heaters rather than LPG gas and remember the ‘metre from the heater’ rule.

-• Clean out your bloody lint catcher in the drier.
+• Clean out your lint catcher in the dryer.
 This should be done after every use.

-• Don’t light fires – including in your recycle or rubbish bins!
+• Don’t light fires – including in your recycling or rubbish bins.

-• 1 in 6 fires start in the BEDROOM.
-Never leave CANDLES unattended and use correct LIGHT BULB size and rating (watts) in lamps.
-And close your bedroom door at night – a closed door can majorly reduce smoke inhalation in the event of a fire.
+• 1 in 6 fires start in the bedroom.
+Never leave candles unattended, and use the correct light bulb size and rating (watts) in lamps.
+Close your bedroom door at night – a closed door can majorly reduce smoke inhalation in the event of a fire.

-• Replace ELECTRIC BLANKETS or get them checked regularly.
-Roll them for storage – don’t fold – and put heavy objects on top of the bed when they’re on.
-Turn OFF before you sleep!
+• Replace electric blankets or get them checked regularly.
+Roll them for storage (don’t fold) and don’t put heavy objects on top of the bed when they’re on.
+Turn it OFF before you sleep!
 Make sure cords are not twisted!

 • Keep a torch or phone handy at night.